yastn/yastn/docs/source/fpeps/initialization.rst

 Double PEPS Tensor
 ------------------

-The auxiliary class which allows treating top and bottom PEPS tensors, to be contracted along physical dimensions, as a single tensor for various operations.
-The attribute transpose indicates (virtual) transposition of the tensor.
+The auxiliary class which allows treating top and bottom PEPS tensors---to be contracted along physical dimensions---as a single tensor of rank-4 for various operations.

-The key functions `_attach_01`, `_attach_12`, `_attach_23`, and `_attach_30` append the top and bottom
+It provides a dispatching mechanism for efficient contraction in construction of enlarge corners in CTMRG or boundary MPS algorithms.
-PEPS tensor to a given four-legged enlarge-corner tensor at a specific position, respectively, top-right, top-left, bottom-right, and bottom-left, These functions support CTMRG contraction of double-layer PEPS, or integration with MPS methods, e.g., for boundary-MPS contraction.
+Equivalent operations in :code:`yastn.Tensor` are :ref:`here<tensor/dispatch:Dispatching contractions>`.

 .. autoclass:: yastn.tn.fpeps.DoublePepsTensor
     :members: ndim, get_shape, get_legs, transpose, conj, clone, copy, _attach_01, _attach_12, _attach_23, _attach_30, fuse_layers